 “This is it,” he yelled.
 “Keep low.
 We’re busting through the gate!”
 He stomped on the accelerator, and the bus lurched forward.
 We bore down on the gate at about 60 mph, and we expected the guards to start shooting.
 Instead, they inexplicably backed off and opened the gates seconds before the lumbering vehicle would have rammed through them.

 Off to one side, a downed Huey helicopter, with one skid broken off, lay on its side with its motor running and it’s tail rotor still spinning.

 We watched a Vietnamese C-119 transport plane somehow lift off from the cratered runway, and we applauded the pilot’s skill.
 Our applause turned to horror seconds later when a heat-seeking missile streaked skyward, slammed into the transport and sent it plummeting toward what looked like the Cholon section of Saigon.

 As we pulled up to the MACV HQ compound, a 122 mm rocket punched into the Air America terminal across the road, showering us with debris.

-I was in the back of the bus trying frantically to get the locked emergency rear door open when another artillery shell exploded a few hundred feet away, pelting the area with shrapnel and breaking several windows on the bus.
+I was in the back of the bus, trying feverishly to get the locked emergency rear door open, when another rocket exploded maybe 500 yards away, pelting the area with red-hot shrapnel.
 By this point, I was on my back, kicking with all my strength at the door.

 Finally, I managed to kick the door open.
 I slid down to the ground and waited for a few minutes, using the bus as cover.
 Most of the press corps had already made it into the building.
 I took a deep breath, then began my sprint over some 50 feet of open ground to the DAO building.
 Another rocket slammed into the road a few yards behind me.
 I dove to the ground and flattened myself on the hot concrete.
 I could hear razor-sharp metal shrapnel slicing through the air behind me.
 I pulled myself up a few seconds later and scuttled like a crab toward the door.